GabyGold67/LimbsSafetySw_ESP32/README.md

 ## [See the working simulation at WOKWI Site](https://wokwi.com/projects/415018098762515457)
 ## [See complete manual at Github Pages](https://gabygold67.github.io/LimbsSafetySw_ESP32/)

 This is an ESP32-Arduino library that includes the class, data structures and functions required to model a **Limbs Safety Activation Switch for Launch and Forget Cycle Machines and Devices (LimbsSftyLnFSwtch)**.
-The switches implemented through the propper use of the tools provided in this library lets the developer generate **ISO 13849-1 (2023)** compliant secure machine complete or partial required controls (please read the corresponding normative documentation at the [ISO Online Browsing Platform](https://www.iso.org/obp/ui/#iso:std:iso:13849:-1:ed-4:v1:en))
+The switches implemented through the proper use of the tools provided in this library lets the developer generate **ISO 13849-1 (2023)** compliant secure machine required activation controls (please read the corresponding normative documentation at the [ISO Online Browsing Platform](https://www.iso.org/obp/ui/#iso:std:iso:13849:-1:ed-4:v1:en)).

+The provided API gives access to enough tools included to extend this control into the center of a real-time productivity control, data logger, data analysis and IoT node.

 The definition above imposes the need to detail the requirements and limitations both to the logic development and to the range of machines it might be connected to.